diasor/backend-coding-challenge/solution/README.md

 README
 ====

-All the required documentation can be found in the file: [a relative link](ChallengeDocumentation-DSormani.pdf)
+All the required documentation can be found in this file: [documentation](ChallengeDocumentation-DSormani.pdf)

 The backend API itself is in the /api-expense directory.